Back to blogs

 Table of Contents

-To become a blockchain developer can dramatically improve your career while giving you a better understanding of the rapidly evolving world of decentralized applications and protocols.
+Becoming a blockchain developer can dramatically improve your career while giving you a better understanding of the rapidly evolving world of decentralized applications (dApps) and protocols.

-We’ve asked top smart contracts developers worldwide for their go-to learning material when it comes to blockchain development and collected their suggestions in the complete blockchain developer roadmap.
+We’ve asked top smart contracts developers worldwide for their go-to learning material when it comes to blockchain development and collected their suggestions in this complete roadmap to becoming a blockchain developer.

-In this guide on how to become a blockchain developer, you’ll find all the resources you need to kickstart your smart contract development career, from total beginner to writing advanced and secure smart contracts, as well as outstanding UIs for your decentralized applications.
+In this comprehensive guide, you’ll find all the resources you need to kickstart your smart contract development career.
+It covers everything from starting as a total beginner to writing advanced, secure smart contracts, as well as outstanding UIs for your decentralized applications.

-Updraft is the world's leading Web3 development and smart contracts security education platform.
-A fully-fledged learning hub, that will bring you skills as a smart contracts engineer to the flight:
+Updraft is the world's leading web3 development and smart contracts security education platform.
+A full-fledged learning hub, it will help you level up your skills as a smart contracts engineer:

 • The ultimate smart contract security course

-• A community of 1000s web3 devs and auditors
+• A community of hundreds of 1000s web3 developers and auditors

 Completely for free.

-The paths on Cyfrin Updraft, are designed to give you a solid grounding in smart contract development, testing, and deployment, smart contract security auditing, and best practices, as well as a deep understanding of the industry-standard tools and development practices used by top-notch smart contract developers worldwide, setting the stage for your journey ahead.
+The paths on Cyfrin Updraft are designed to give you a solid grounding in smart contract development, testing, and deployment, smart contract security auditing, and best practices.
+In addition to a deep understanding of the industry-standard tools and development practices used by top-notch smart contract developers worldwide, setting the stage for your journey ahead.

 With that said, let's get started on our roadmap!